pozi/PoziConnectConfig/New M1 Config.md

 * remove unneeded fields
 * test query against council's data
 * eliminate null values (replace with blanks if appropriate), *especially spi, propnum*
+* test if the Parcel and Property/Address queries return the same set of property numbers